-The Forest Legacy Program (FLP) is a USDA Forest Service program in partnership with Mississippi that will help support local efforts to protect environmentally sensitive, privately owned forest lands threatened by conversion to non-forest use through land acquisition and conservation easements.
-Authorized in the 1990 Farm Bill, FLP has been used in other states to purchase key forests or the development rights on those forests to protect them as working forests forever.
-Forest lands that contain important fish and wildlife habitats, scenic, cultural, recreational and/or water resources or other ecological values and that will support continuation of traditional forest uses receive priority in FLP.
+The Forest Legacy Program (FLP) is a conservation program administered by the USDA Forest Service in partnership with the Mississippi Forestry Commission (MFC) to encourage the protection of forest lands through conservation easements or land purchases.
+FLP's purpose is to identify and protect environmentally important forest areas that are threatened by conversion to non-forest uses and to promote forestland protection and other conservation opportunities.
+Forestlands that contain important fish and wildlife habitats, scenic, cultural, recreational and/or water resources or other ecological values and that will support continuation of traditional forest uses receive priority in FLP.